MithrilJS/mithril.d.ts/readme.md

   }
 }
 ```
-These setting may depend on the bundler you're using.
+These settings may depend on the bundler you're using.

 ---